apblanchard4/auction-house/README.md

 ## Use Cases for Final Iteration

-### 1. Admin - Freeze Item
+### 1. Admin - Freeze/Unfreeze Item
-- **Description**: Freeze an active item
+- **Description**: Freeze/Unfreeze an active/frozen item

 - **To Test**:
   1. Login as admin with username and password admin
   2. Navigate to item list
   3. Find an Item with the name "Freeze Me"
-  4. Select Toggle Item Frozen in Admin Actions and then click Perform Action to toggle Freeze
+  4. Select Toggle Item Frozen in Admin Actions and then click Perform Action to toggle Freeze/Unfreeze

 ### 2. Admin - Forensics Report
 - **Description**: Displays forensics information about the auction house